TheDonSaysNah/checkhomeIP/README.md

 ## Getting started
 To get started, fill out `.env` with the SMTP host and credentials you wish to use.
 Thats it!
 Just compile and run.

+*This has only been tested wth GMail SMTP.
+Other hosts may not work.*

 ### Systemd service setup
 To enable systemd service automation, edit `checkip.service` and change the line containing `ExecStart=/path/to/checkhomeip` to where the binary is in your filesystem.